tpetaja1/tvgl/README.md

 ## 2. Run solvers ##

- Run from command line with following arguments
+ Run from command line with following arguments:

- - Parallel TVGL:
+ - Parallel TVGL
     1. [data file]
     2. [penalty function index]
     3. [Number of blocks to be created]